Taking your dog for a walk around the block could cause him to contract a fatal and contagious disease …

 In both groups, the puppies only had one shot.
 That means, at 12 weeks, all the puppies were protected AND they minimized the number of additives introduced to their system.

-Don’t Get a Booster Shot
+Don’t Get A Parvo Booster Shot For Your Puppy

 Regardless of what your vet may claim or what you read on Google, your puppy does not need a booster once he acquires protection.
 Immunity is all-or-nothing when it comes to most viruses.